Tech has been the big winner in the Covid crisis but at what price?

 Prices

 Most US sectors are struggling.
-Energy is down by one-third since late February, reflecting the hit to oil prices.
+Energy is down by a third since late February, reflecting the hit to oil prices.
 Financials are down by a fifth in response to the cram-down in benchmark interest rates.

 Utilities and real estate have made little upward progress since the fire-sale in risky assets that took place in March.